On-Base Plus Slugging (OPS)

 What is considered a good OPS?

-It depends heavily on level and competition — what counts as strong at the youth level is very different from high school, college, or professional baseball.
+It depends heavily on level and competition — what counts as strong at the youth level is very different from high school, college, or pro baseball.
 Compare against typical ranges for the specific level rather than a single universal number.

 Why is OPS more popular than wOBA even though wOBA is more precise?